zkonduit/ezkl/README.md

     main()

 ```
 You can now run the file to generate a `.onnx` file.
-Note that this also create the required input json file, whereby we use the outputs of the pytorch model as the public inputs to the circuit !
+Note that this also create the required input json file, whereby we use the outputs of the pytorch model as the public inputs to the circuit.
 If you run the following command on the generated files:
 ```bash
 cargo run --bin ezkl -- --scale 4 --bits 16 -K 17 table  -M ./network.onnx
 ```
 you should see the following table being displayed.
 This is a tabular representation of the Onnx graph, with some additional information required for circuit construction (like the number of advices to use, the fixed point representation denominator at the operation's input and output).
 You should see all the operations we created in `Circuit(nn.Module)` represented.
-Nodes 14 and 17 correspond to the output nodes here !
+Nodes 14 and 17 correspond to the output nodes here.

 ```bash
 | node           | output_max | min_cols | in_scale | out_scale | is_output | const_value | inputs     | in_dims   | out_dims     | idx  | Bucket |